AvdLee/Roadmap/README.md

 ```

 #### Keep a list of finished features
-If you send `isFinished` as `true`, then the voting view will be hidden for the users & no API call will be made to fetch votes.
+If you add `isFinished` as `true` to a feature in your JSON, the voting view will be hidden for the users & no API call will be made to fetch votes.
 This is an optional value and it's default value is `false`.

 ### Add Roadmap using Swift Package Manager